writingteacher/rob-whyte-portfolio/README.md

 <img style="float:left;" src="images/ux-rob-whyte-2.png" class="responsive"/>
 <br />
 <br />
-## B2B White paper
+## B2B white paper
-Based in Tokyo, this client sells heavy lift drones and operates a drone pilot school.
+An example of independent research and long-form writing.
 ##### The problem
 The client needed a white paper to document the technical and financial feasibility of heavy lift drones for remote construction projects.
 ##### My role